Ferries to Great Britain from Northern Irelamd

 - The Lough Foyle Ferry – operating between Magilligan & Greencastle

-Ferry travel can be a challenge for disabled people but you do have rights under EU Regulation.
+Ferry travel can be a challenge for disabled people but you do have rights under UK and EU Regulation.
 These rights include:

 - A ferry operator cannot refuse a booking from you because of your disability, except in very specific circumstances.

 - Port facilities must be accessible to you.

 - Ferry operators must provide assistance free of charge, if you require this, from when you arrive at the portt until you depart.

 The Regulation applies to all jourmeys within the UK and EU.

 The Consumer Council is the body in Northern Ireland responsible for handling complaints about ferry travel including accessibility issues.
 They have produced a guide for disabled people and people with reduced mobility called “Access to Ferry Travel.”

 Terminal and ferry accessibility